Michal287/otomoto-scrapper-school/README.md

 pip install -r requirements.txt
 ```

-2. Run script with your parametters
+2. Run script with your parametters.
+If you dont use database parameters then will be saved to file.

 ```
 python scrapper.py --car_brands_path "otomoto_dictionary/car_brands.csv"